 Then sit back down again and make a different list.
-Write down anything and everything that you don't like, how you loathe to spend your time, what you absolutely will not tolerate.
+Write down anything and everything that you don’t like, how you loathe spending your time, what you absolutely will not tolerate.
 When nothing else comes to mind, put that list away and take a break.

 Take the first list and determine what the top ten things you like on it are.
 Take the second list and determine the top ten things you dislike are.
 Small businesses, especially home-based businesses stand a far greater chance of succeeding if the focus—the niche—involves something about which the business owner is passionate.
 By prioritizing the likes and dislikes lists, you are narrowing down your niche in the home business world.

 Before determining the exact nature of your business and what your product or product line will include, determine if there’s a market for it.
 Creating the best, most efficient, tastiest, fastest, smallest, largest, lightest, or heaviest imaginary business widget in the world will do no good whatsoever unless there is a demand for it.

 Whether you want a local business or potentially an international one, use the Internet to help determine whether a market exists for your product.
 The easiest way to do that is to conduct keyword research.
 If people are using search terms that relate to your area of expertise, there’s probably a market.

 Take your prioritized likes list and for each top ten entry, write down every search word and phrase that comes to mind regarding each entry.
 You’re identifying your keyword research data.